 But with a few simple swaps, this recipe eliminates all those diet dangers – and it could even help you absorb more beneficial polyphenols.

 They’re actually pretty small…but they make a huge impact on your health.
-All I did was swap the lectin-loaded wheat flour for coconut flour, and sub nutrient-rich coconut milk for cow’s milk.
+All he did was swap the lectin-loaded wheat flour for coconut flour, and sub nutrient-rich coconut milk for cow’s milk.

 Beyond that, the addictive creaminess, the nuttiness from the cheese and the hint of nutmeg that give creamed spinach its traditional flair are still the same.